lsiden/localized-numeric-input/README.md

 # local-number
-Edit numbers in format of locale or en-US.
+Edit numbers in format of locale, honoring local conventions for thousands and decimal separators, with en-US as fallback.

 ## Description